SoFi: 2024–present: Growth, diversification

+Business model

 SoFi originally utilized an alumni-funded lending model that connected students and recent graduates with alumni and institutional investors via school-specific student loan funds.
 Investors received a financial return and borrowers received rates lower than the federal government offered.
-The company sought to minimize defaults by focusing on low-risk students and graduates.
+The company sought to minimize defaults by focusing on low-risk students and graduates, using data science to determine risk and offer borrowers a lower rate.

-As SoFi's product offerings expanded to include mortgages, mortgage refinancing, and personal loans, the company moved away from an alumni-funded model to a non-traditional underwriting approach focused on lending to financially responsible individuals.

-They also offer cash management (checking) accounts and an investment platform that includes brokerage and robo-advisor services.
+As SoFi's offerings expanded to include mortgages, mortgage refinancing, personal loans, auto loans, credit cards, stock investing, insurance, estate planning and bank accounts, the company placed focus on digital banking methods, without operating physical branches.
+As of 2024, it operates as a personal finance company as well as a fintech company, and comprises three divisions: lending, technology platform and financial services.
+The lending division, SoFi's largest source of revenue as of 2023, generates income from net interest, securitization sales, and whole loan sales.
+The technology platform division generates income via Galileo's customer services, including platform access and card management services, offered in form of APIs.
+The financial services division generates income from transaction and management fees, share lending, and other sources.
+A part of SoFi's revenue comes of its "loan platform business" which refers pre-qualified borrowers to lending partners or originates loans on behalf of third parties, making borrowing more accessible.

 Products

+SoFi operates as a direct bank and provides financial services to consumers.
+It also has a loan platform business, which refers prequalified borrowers to loan origination partners and originates loans on behalf of third parties.
+SoFi has been reported as the largest online lender as well as the biggest student loan refinancier in the U.S. The company also provides its technology platform to other financial institutions.

 Lending

 Personal loans, student loans, home loans, and loan refinancing are all part of SoFi's lending services.
-With over $6 billion dollars in loans issued, SoFi has become one of the largest marketplace lenders.
+In 2015, four years after its launch, SoFi had over $6 billion in loans issued, becoming one of the largest marketplace lenders.
 They continue to maintain a policy of no fees for their loans, aside from the interest.

-Investing
+SoFi Invest

+SoFi Invest is an investing platform free of fees and commissions.
+It also has a mobile application based on artificial intelligence and machine learning.

 In 2018, SoFi introduced commission and fee-free trades of stocks and exchange-traded funds under the name SoFi Invest (formerly SoFi Wealth).
 This service is now called SoFi Active investing.

-SoFi Wealth, LLC had $523 million under management as of December 2021.
+The company also offers Options Level 1 and 2 services as part of its investing offering.

+As of December 2023, SoFi's assets for the fiscal year totaled $27.98 billion.
 Services offered also include traditional IRA, Roth IRA, and SEP IRA retirement accounts.